senasenasena168/chatbot/README.md

+by senasenasena168 on GitHub built with code supernova 1 million on kilo code extension in vscode

 # 🤖 Intelligent Chatbot Development Project

 A sophisticated AI-powered chatbot built with Next.js, featuring multi-API integration, real-time conversations, and comprehensive development infrastructure.